AIDASoft/podio/doc/datamodel_syntax.md

       implementationFile: <string>
 ```

 The code being provided has to use the macro `{name}` in place of the concrete name of the class.
+The paths to the files given in `declarationFile` and `implementationFile` should be either absolute or relative to the datamodel yaml file.

 ## Definition of custom interfaces
 An interface type can be defined as follows (again using an example from the example datamodel)